Notes on the organisation of teaching

 Realisation of courses in/with digital formats and/or self-study phases

-On the recommendation of the Study Commission, the Faculty Council of School I - School of Educational and Social Sciences adopted the following "Guideline for Digital Teaching and Self-Learning Phases" at its meeting on 19 February 2026.
+On the recommendation of the Study Commission, the Faculty Council of School I – School of Educational and Social Sciences adopted the following ‘Guidelines for Digital Teaching and Self-Study Phases’ at its meeting on 19 February 2026.

 Preliminary remarks:

-The University of Oldenburg sees itself as an on-campus university.
-School I - School of Educational and Social Sciences also considers direct, close contact and personal exchange between students and lecturers to be essential for the success of teaching and learning.
-The (teaching) events should be spaces in which the exchange of ideas and discussion processes arise and learning processes are professionally and didactically supported.
+University of Oldenburg sees itself as a university with a strong focus on face-to-face teaching.
+School I - School of Educational and Social Sciences also regards direct, close contact and personal interaction between students and lecturers as essential to the success of teaching and learning.
+Courses and seminars should be spaces in which the exchange of ideas and discussion take place, and where learning processes are supported both academically and pedagogically.

-This self-image does not necessarily contradict the development and implementation of digital teaching and learning formats or the inclusion of so-called "self-learning phases".
-Rather, we see the potential in digital formats and independent skills development to enrich classroom teaching, knowing full well that the university institution is more than just a place for imparting knowledge, especially for students, but rather an important instance of their own educational biography and personal development.
+This philosophy is not necessarily at odds with the development and implementation of digital teaching and learning formats or the inclusion of so-called ‘self-study phases’.
+Rather, we recognise the potential of digital formats and self-directed skills development to enrich face-to-face teaching, whilst being fully aware that, for students in particular, the university is more than just a place for the transfer of knowledge; it is, in fact, a key part of their educational journey and personal development.

-Supplementing classroom teaching with digital formats and guided self-study phases
+Supplementing face-to-face teaching with digital formats and guided self-directed learning phases

-The focus of university teaching today is to enable the acquisition of specialised and interdisciplinary skills.
-The mere presentation of knowledge content by teaching staff and its reception by students is increasingly being replaced by teaching and learning programmes that actively involve all participants and thus intensify individual learning.
+The focus of higher education today is on enabling the acquisition of subject-specific and cross-disciplinary skills.
+The mere presentation of knowledge by lecturers and its reception by students is increasingly being replaced by teaching and learning opportunities that actively involve all participants, thereby intensifying individual learning.

-With regard to digitalisation in teaching and studies, the German Council of Science and Humanities points out in its statement[1] four dimensions in which the teaching formats operate: content, time (synchronous/asynchronous), location (presence/online) and social (learning groups).
-Teaching and learning programmes can move within these four dimensions and thus react to the respective requirements of the learners.
-Digitalisation creates a wide range of possibilities between traditional distance learning and pure face-to-face teaching.
+With regard to digitalisation in teaching and study, the German Council of Science and Humanities, in its statement[1], highlights four dimensions within which teaching formats operate: content, timing (synchronous/asynchronous), location (face-to-face/online) and social interaction (study groups).
+Teaching and learning programmes can operate within these four dimensions, thereby responding to the specific needs of learners.
+Digitalisation opens up a wide range of possibilities between traditional distance learning and purely face-to-face teaching.

-School I - School of Educational and Social Sciences has set itself the task of supporting and promoting the integration of digital elements to supplement classroom teaching.
-In addition to creating the legal, personnel and infrastructural conditions for digital teaching and learning formats, there is also a need for an adequate quality assurance process to review the methodological and didactic implementation of these.
+School I - School of Educational and Social Sciences is committed to supporting and promoting the integration of digital elements to complement face-to-face teaching.
+In addition to creating the legal, staffing and infrastructural conditions for digital teaching and learning formats, there is also a need for an appropriate quality assurance process to review their methodological and didactic implementation.

-In addition to digital elements, phases of (guided) self-study can also be part of the curriculum to varying degrees.
-In terms of the preparation and follow-up of courses and exam preparation, these are in any case a genuine component of the student workload, which reflects the total scope of all learning activities to achieve the expected learning outcomes.
-In addition, it can also make didactic sense to embed phases of self-directed learning in course concepts.
-However, it should be noted that this self-organised acquisition of skills in accordance with the LVVO cannot and must not replace face-to-face teaching.
+In addition to digital elements, phases of (guided) self-study may also form part of the curriculum to varying degrees.
+In terms of preparation for and follow-up on courses, as well as exam preparation, these are in any case an integral part of the student’s workload, which reflects the total scope of all learning activities required to achieve the expected learning outcomes.
+Furthermore, it may be pedagogically beneficial to embed phases of independent learning into course designs.
+However, it must be borne in mind that, in accordance with the LVVO, this self-organised acquisition of competences neither can nor may replace face-to-face teaching.

-Obligation to notify the authorisation of digital teaching and self-learning phases
+Obligation to notify for the approval of digital teaching and self-directed learning phases

-The support of classroom teaching through interactive and multimedia learning units as well as the embedding of self-learning phases should also be able to be implemented in the future without unnecessary obstacles; on the contrary, their didactically sensible use is expressly welcomed.
+The support of face-to-face teaching through interactive and multimedia learning modules, as well as the incorporation of self-directed learning phases, should continue to be implemented without unnecessary obstacles in future; indeed, their pedagogically sound use is expressly welcomed.

-In cases where digital offerings or self-study phases merely support classroom teaching and do not exceed a de minimis limit of three sessions per semester (20%), there is no obligation to notify the authorities.
+In cases where digital resources or self-study phases merely support face-to-face teaching and do not exceed a de minimis threshold of three sessions per semester (20%), there is no obligation to notify the relevant authorities.

-However, if digital offerings or self-study phases are to take up a larger proportion, this must be applied for via the Office of the Dean of Studies, stating the reasons, and approved by the Study Commission.
-In particular, the academic and/or didactic added value as well as the prevention of or adequate compensation for cancelled courses are considered to be justification.
-This requires the express approval of the Study Commission of School I - School of Educational and Social Sciences or, if urgency is required, an urgent decision by the Dean of Studies.
-The Office of the Dean of Studies provides a corresponding (online) form for the application, which is discussed and decided on together with the course planning in the corresponding meeting of the Study Commission.
+However, should digital resources or self-study phases account for a larger proportion, an application must be submitted to the Dean’s Office, stating the reasons, and approved by the Studies Committee.
+Valid reasons include, in particular, the academic and/or pedagogical added value, as well as the prevention or adequate compensation for the cancellation of courses.
+This requires the express approval of the Academic Committee of School I - School of Educational and Social Sciences or, where urgency is required, an urgent decision by the Dean of Studies.
+The Dean’s Office provides a corresponding (online) form for the application, which is discussed and decided upon together with the course planning at the relevant meeting of the Academic Committee.

-In all cases, both below and above the de minimis limit, the planned implementation must be made transparent as early as possible by the lecturers on Stud.IP, for example in the course description and in the course schedule tab.
-Students must also be informed of any changes during the semester as quickly and comprehensively as possible, for example by notifying them and changing the timetable.
-The mere indication in the seminar/lecture schedule as a PDF or verbal announcement is not sufficient.
+In all cases, whether below or above the de minimis threshold, lecturers must make the planned changes transparent on Stud.IP as early as possible, for example in the course description and in the ‘Schedule’ tab for the course.
+Any changes made during the semester must also be communicated to students as quickly and comprehensively as possible, for example through notifications and updates to the schedule.
+Simply stating the changes in the seminar/lecture timetable as a PDF or announcing them verbally is not sufficient.

-Crediting digital teaching and self-study phases towards the teaching load
+Counting digital teaching and self-study periods towards teaching load

-When counting digital teaching and self-study phases towards the teaching load, the teacher's contact time with the students during the course must always be taken into account.
+When counting digital teaching and self-study periods towards the teaching load, the contact time between the lecturer and the students during the delivery of the course must always be taken into account.

-• Course components with continuous contact time of the teacher (in presence or synchronous digital) are credited at 100%;
+- Course components involving continuous contact time with the lecturer (in person or synchronously online) are counted at 100 per cent;

-• Course components with only passive supervision with limited feedback mechanisms (only limited presence of the teacher) are credited with a factor of 1/3 of the planned teaching load.
+- Course components involving only passive supervision with limited feedback mechanisms (only limited presence of the lecturer) are counted at a factor of one-third of the allocated teaching load.

-• If learning materials are merely provided without further guidance of the students by the teacher, no credit is given towards the teaching load.
+- Where lecturers merely provide learning materials without offering any further guidance to students, no credit is counted towards the teaching load.

-Example 1: If 50% of the course sessions in a course with an actual scope of 2 LVS take place synchronously (in presence or synchronously digitally) and 50% in self-study with asynchronous feedback, this results in a crediting of: 2 LVS * 0.5 * 1 + 2 LVS *0.5*0.33 = 1.33.
+Example 1: If, in a course with an actual workload of 2 LVS, 50% of the course sessions take place synchronously (in person or via synchronous digital means) and 50% consist of self-study with asynchronous feedback, the calculation is as follows: 2 LVS * 0.5 * 1 + 2 LVS * 0.5 * 0.33 = 1.33.

-[1] Recommendations for digitalisation in teaching and studies (2022)
+[1] Recommendations on Digitalisation in Teaching and Learning (2022)

 Dealing with events with a small number of participants